AutomationML/AMLEngine2.1/Documentation/Aml.Engine.Schema/XmlTypeCodeExtensions/DefaultEncodedValue.md

 XmlTypeCodeExtensions.DefaultEncodedValue Method
 ================================================
-AutomationML 2.1 APIConverts the default value for the specified typeCode to a valid XML value string
+Converts the default value for the specified typeCode to a valid XML value string

   **Namespace:**  [Aml.Engine.Schema][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)